SkywardApps/popcorn/docs/dotnet/DotNetTutorialDefaultIncludes.md

 }
 ```

-As you've seen above with the Employee Projection, with no default includes, setting a request of the "cars" endpoint
+As you've seen above with the Employee Projection, with no default includes, making a request to the "cars" endpoint
 will return all 4 exposed properties.
 Again, let us say we only care to see Make, Model, and Year by default on our returned objects.

 We return to our mapping statement in Startup.cs and configure it as seen below, ignoring the translation for clarity.